zoeyzyhu/pydisort/README.md

 If you need to make changes to the `cdisort` library, please use patches to record your modification.
 We keep a sole branch called `cidosrt_patches`, which contains the cmake-built version of the `cdisort` library (v2.1.3) and all the patches that we have applied to it.
 Please refer to the [patching guide](doc/README_patches.md) for more information.

-If you need to include more libraries to the `cppdisrot` wrapper, please use the `CMakeLists.txt` file to add them.
+If you need to include more libraries to the `Disort` wrapper, please use the `CMakeLists.txt` file to add them.
 You could find more information about the cmake build system [here](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).

 If you need to make changes to the `pydisort` package, please use the `pybind11` library to bind the C++ wrapper to Python, expose the functions and classes to Python, and add more test cases to the `pydisort` package.
 You could find more information about the `pybind11` library [here](https://pybind11.readthedocs.io/en/stable/).